Left to right: School of Hard Rocks by Essie, I Mainely Eat Lobster by O.P.I and Seche Vite's Fast Dry Top Coat

 1. Jasmin Malik Chua and Planet Green, TLC Style: "Know Your Cosmetic Ingredients: Toluene."

-2. The Campaign for Safe Cosmetics: Nail Products and Salons
+2. The Campaign for Safe Cosmetics: Nail Products and Salons.

 3. Cosmetics Info: Toluene Information.